nisrinfrh/-Creating-an-executive-data-summary/README.md

 The  "Order Date" column .

-The syntax for the formula in K2 was
+*The syntax for the formula in K2 was*

 **"=MONTH(J2)"**

-The syntax for the formula in L2 was
+*The syntax for the formula in L2 was*

 **"=YEAR(J2)"**

 ![Screenshot (176)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/d85cd067-55f4-4815-8547-83b067c17f7b)

+I create a new column called "Total (Before Task)" using a basic multiplication

- Created a standard multiplication formula that multiplied the retail price by the order quantity.
+Formula that multiplied the retail price by the order quantity.

-The syntax for the formula in P2 was
+*The syntax for the formula in P2 was*

 **"=N2*O2"**

-In cell Q2,I created a formula using an IF function that calculated  tax .
+I utilized the IF function to calculate tax and placed it in a new column named "Tax Due" located in cell Q2.

-The IF function had to check if the amount in P2 was over 2000.
-If it was, then the amount in P2
+The IF function had to check if the amount in "Total(Befor Tax)" column was over 2000.
+If it was, then the amount in

-Had to be multiplied by 5%.
-If it was not, then cell Q2  should display a 0.
+ Total(Befor Tax) column  Had to be multiplied by 5%.
+If it was not, then column  "Tax Due" should display a 0.

-The syntax for the formula in Q2 was
+*The syntax for the formula in Tasx Due was*

 **"=IF(P2>2000,P2*5%,0)"**